Stocks tumble after Fed dashes hopes for easing up on rates

-NEW YORK (AP) — Stocks are tumbling in disappointment Friday after the head of the Federal Reserve dashed Wall Street’s hopes that it may soon let off the brakes for the economy.
+NEW YORK (AP) — Stocks are falling sharply Friday after the head of the Federal Reserve dashed Wall Street’s hopes that it may soon let off the brakes for the economy.

-The Dow Jones Industrial Average was down 688 points, or 2.1%, at 32,596, as of 1:49 p.m.
-Eastern time, and the Nasdaq composite was 3% lower.
+The Dow Jones Industrial Average was down 954 points, or 2.9%, at 32,338, as of 3:45 p.m.
+Eastern time, and the Nasdaq composite was 3.8% lower.
 Investors initially struggled to make out the meaning of Powell’s highly anticipated speech.
-Stocks fell at first, then erased nearly all their losses, and then turned decisively lower.
+Stocks fell at first, then erased nearly all their losses, and then turned decisively lower with all but six of the companies in the S&P 500 in the red.

 “He focused more on the Fed's goals rather than the path,” said Jeffrey Kleintop, chief global investment strategist at Charles Schwab.
 “That left the market with less to grab onto in terms of the future path for policy.”